crucial-project/examples/kmeans/README.md

 Apart from the version that uses serverless functions (`aws.objectsCr` package), this repository also contains two other versions of the example:

-* `threads.objects`: a fully local implementation with plain Java threads sharing memory.
+* `threads.crucial.examples.mandelbrot.objects`: a fully local implementation with plain Java threads sharing memory.
-* `threads.objectsCr`: a local implementation with Java threads but with the shared objects decoupled in Crucial DSO.
+* `threads.objectsCr`: a local implementation with Java threads but with the shared crucial.examples.mandelbrot.objects decoupled in Crucial DSO.

 ### Prerequisites